 pete (the dog) + “Fourth of July” + Bank Name with "T" and 3=e substitutions

 A password algorithm like this makes passwords memorable to everyone in your family (in case of emergencies or accidents), each is unique, and it is secure.
+If a family member is seriously incapcitated other family members, and your bank vault papers, will know what the passwords are.

 you can use a password manager that stores all the individual account passwords in a "vault".
 You only need to remember the key password for the manager.
 Password managers can be bundled in the monthly price of Norton or BitDefender.